 Back to our ink mixing, we are going to be making a pint of our Island Squeeze, which is a pastel orange color.
 (We have now made this a staple color of the Rapid Cure ink collection and it is officially named Rapid Cure Pastel Orange)

-Things you will need
+Things you will need:

 - Scale that can measure grams

-- Empty pint container
+- Empty Pint Container

-- Ink Spatula
+- Screen Printing Ink Spatula

 For starters turn your scale on and zero it, place your empty container on the scale and zero it again.

-Ok, so now you have your white ink and need to add 20 grams of the Rapid Cure Orange to the container with the white.
-Your scale should be zeroed so when you add the orange you can easily do so without having to add up numbers in your head.
+Ok, so now you have your white ink and need to add 20 grams of the Rapid Cure Orange Plastisol Ink to the container with the white.
+Your scale should be zeroed so that when you add the orange you can easily do so without having to add up numbers in your head.

-So now that you have the two colors in the container it’s time to mix.
+So now that you have the two colors in the container, it’s time to mix.
 Grab your ink spatula and start mixing until the colors are fully mixed.
 Double check because you don’t want to go print and find a solid blob of white or orange that didn’t get mixed properly.